ccny-physics-sims/ccny-physics-sims.github.io/_sciencejsexamples/plot-function-2.md

 ---
-title: Plot a Change a Function
+title: Plot and Change a Function
 summary: How you can plot a simple function with a controllable parameter
 nice-name: plot-function-2
 instructions: